A clever means of numerical overloading

 type complex x = (num x, num x)

-.
-This means that the only valid complex number types are complex f
+Because x is passed as an argument to num, it must be of the kind Num.
+This means that the only valid complex number types are complex f and complex i.

 In practice, this solution is similar to Elm’s restricted type variables.
 But I think it’s more elegant, because it utilises the already-in-place kind-checking system, and treats all type variables equally.
 The Lune method of overloading would seem out of place in other languages, because it requires adding a new kind.
 But Lune already has several different kinds, so adding one more isn’t a big deal.